-• Degree.
-A degree must be completed within five calendar years from the date of the first enrollment in any graduate course toward a degree.
+Degree.
+A degree must be completed within five calendar years from the date of the first enrollment in any graduate course.
+Additional time is not granted for having started in non-degree status.
 Requirements for a degree may be completed within two calendar years.

-Extension of Time for Degree.
+Extension of Time Limitation.
 A student may request one extension of time for the completion of requirements for a degree.
 A request for an extension must be finalized before the expiration of the original time limit.
 If approved, an extension is limited to one term immediately following the expired time limit.

-Transfer of Credit Hours (Degree-seeking Students)
+Transfer of Credit Hours

+(Application is online at www.highpoint.edu/graduate.)
 Transfer of credit hours is not automatic.
 Applications for transfer of credit hours must be finalized during a student's first term of enrollment.
 The maximum number of credits, which may be transferred into a program, is six semester hours.

 It is a student's responsibility to obtain an application for transfer of credit hours from the graduate web site.
-The review process requires the student to, first, submit the completed application with the required attachments (i.e., official syllabus for the course, catalog description of the course, and a copy of the page showing the academic year of catalog from which the course description was copied) to the Office of Graduate Studies.
-An application will not be considered for hours that are not documented on an official transcript that existed in the Office of Graduate Studies at the time of original admission.
+The review process requires the student to first submit the completed application with the required attachments (i.e., official course syllabus and the catalog description for the course) to Norcross Graduate School.
+An application will not be considered for hours that are not documented on an official transcript that existed in Norcross Graduate School at the time of original admission.

-Credit may be given for graduate work taken at other institutions.
-For transfer to be considered, the course work (a) must be completed at an institution accredited as degree-granting by a recognized regional accrediting body for higher education at the time the course work was completed; (b) must be appropriate for fulfilling degree requirements; (c) must not exceed six semester hours of graduate credit; (d) must have earned "A" or "B" for all hours being transferred; (e) must not have been completed more than five calendar years prior to the request for transfer of credit; (f) must be documented on an official transcript filed in the Office of Graduate Studies; (g) must have been earned through regular instruction not workshops, independent study, portfolio-based experiences, and the like; and (h) must be approved by a student's Program Director and the Dean of Graduate Studies.
+Credit may be given for graduate work taken other institutions.
+For transfer to be considered, the course work (a) must be completed at an institution accredited as degree-granting by a recognized regional accrediting body for higher education at the time the course work was completed; (b) must be appropriate for fulfilling degree requirements; (c) must not exceed six semester hours of graduate credit; (d) must have earned "A" or "B" for all hours being transferred; (e) must not have been completed more than five calendar years prior to the request for transfer of credit; (f) must be documented on an official transcript filed in Norcross Graduate School; (g) must have been earned through regular instruction not workshops, independent study, portfolio-based experiences, and the like; and (h) must be approved by a student's Program Director and the Dean of the Graduate School.